mukeshpanchal27/plugin-check/readme.txt

 * Enhancement - Encourage developers to use native functions for loading images in templates.
 * Enhancement - Added a check for not allowing include libraries already in WordPress core.
 * Enhancement - Warning for usage of query_posts() in favor of WP_Query.
+* Fix - Fix for the local environment is set up before testing.
 * Fix - Fix addon checks not being executed when running runtime checks.
 * Fix - Allow `default` as a text domain in the text domain check.
 * Fix - Allow GitHub URLs in the Plugin URI field.